powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.01 Fix: The playlist directory wasn't always being written the .nfo file.
+This causes browse to fail.

 ###  v5.9.00 New: -Not Downloaded located in Download Playlist -Browse with options -Download and -Add to Queue